BitcoinDesign/Guide/guide/inheritance-wallet/landing-page.md

    link-url = "/guide/inheritance-wallet/backup/"
 %}

-When backing up multi-key wallets there are more moving parts to consider than with single-key wallets.
+When backing up multi-key wallets, there are more moving parts to consider than with single-key wallets.
 Our application helps users with that.

 </div>